 - Set the pump pressure to correct working pressure, between the usual 9-10 bar.
 Some put it in 9.5 bar.
 It’s your call;

 - Check the OEM flow rates of your coffee machine, BEFORE INSTALLING THE FLOW DEVICE.
+It’s best to know the OEM starting point.
 This means to check in 10 or 20 seconds for example, how much water the machine gives you per second, without our product installed; the flow can be measure in ml/sec or grams/sec;

-- Install the group head manometer BY HAND / USING ONLY THE FINGERS AND ALWAYS TIGHTEN TOUCHING THE BODY OF THE GAUGE (BACK PLATE) AND NOT THE FACE / MASK.
+- Install the group head manometer BY HAND / USING ONLY THE FINGERS AND ALWAYS TIGHTEN ONLY TOUCHING THE BODY OF THE GAUGE (BACK PLATE) AND NOT THE FACE / MASK / GLASS.

-Use a little Teflon tape on the gauge’s thread for sealing purposes.
-Grab the manometer’s body (NOT FACE) with your hand / fingers and make a few turns, to seal the gauge properly.
-DON’T USE A KEY OR WRENCH.
+Use a little Teflon tape (white tape provided inside the box) on the gauge’s thread for sealing purposes.
+Grab the manometer’s body (NOT FACE) with your hand / fingers and make a few turns with the tape (ALWATS CLOCKWISE), to seal the gauge properly.
+DON’T USE A KEY OR WRENCH WHEN TIGHTENING.
 This could damage the thread on the manometer / thread inside your GH.
 THIS IS A FINGER TIGHT PROCEDURE.
-The gauge does not need to be fully inserted, until you reach the group head body.
-Just make sure it’s positioned horizontally and that’s it.
+Insert gauge inside the GH until you feel it touches the end of the hole.
+Just make sure the readings are positioned horizontally and that’s it.
 Test with a blind basket for any water leaks.
 FOR YOUR SAFETY, MAKE ANY TESTS NOT SITTING IN FRONT AND NOT LOOKING DIRECTLY AT THE FLOW CONTROL DEVICE OR AT THE GAUGE !!!
-Just stay close and pay attention to any pressure or water leaks.
-If there are any present, close even better the FCD or turn the gauge a little bit more towards inside of the group head.
-If there are not any leaks present, enjoy the product;
+Just stay close and pay attention to any air pressure / water leaks.
+If there are any present, close even better the FCD or turn the gauge a little bit more clockwise.
+If there are not any leaks present, you are good to go.